cynthiasidlauskas/Growlr/README.md

 ![enter image description here](https://lh3.googleusercontent.com/wBewvKI94zKFidNWER8dr3bXZcSMv2avGr_-b4hWu6VCPDiRQqeqtL-xIdhHieftiL7FhhRtPIryQw)

 In addition to this algorithm, Growlr also uses the Petfinder API's filtering queries.
 If you have children, cats or dog, Growlr will only show you adoptable dogs that are recorded as being good with children, cats or dogs.

+## Connecting to Growlr

+ 1. Copy and Paste the contents of the [GrowlrDatabaseFinal.txt](https://github.com/cynthiasidlauskas/Growlr/blob/master/GrowlrDatabaseFinal.txt "GrowlrDatabaseFinal.txt") file to your Microsoft SQL Server Management Studio.
+ 2. Execute the data.
+ 3. In properties, Copy the connection string.
+ 4. Paste your connection string into the Web.Config file, in the appropriate place within the connectionString angular brackets.

 ## Video Demo
 Click this [link](https://photos.app.goo.gl/C935FMfwwiMZ8u9Z6) to view a view a video demonstration of Growlr!